ExaWorks/job-api-spec/specification.md

 JobState getState()
 ```

-Return the state of the job.
+Returns the state of the job.

 <a name="jobstatus-gettime"></a>